Return to articles

 Is HughesNet Good for Gaming?

 HughesNet Internet is good if you avoid online multiplayer games and other types of games that require low-latency network connections.
-Because of the high latency, you will likely have lagging issues while playing a fact-paced online game.
+Because of the high latency, you will likely have lagging issues while playing fast-paced games.

 What they offer: The best plans from HughesNet run $49.99/month for 3 months with 25 Mbps download speeds.
 There are no hard data limits, and installation is free for select plans.